 Truancy cases shall involve the staff attendance person and civil authorities will be notified as per law.
 Unauthorized absence from school is truancy and is illegal.
-A student who is truant will be suspended.
 If a student is under 17 years of age, truancies are referred to the District Magistrate, and the parents/guardians are fined.
 If a student is 17 years of age or older, repeated truancies may cause his/her expulsion from school.
-When a student is truant, he or she receives a 0 for class participation that day and the student will not be allowed to make up any tests or quizzes, which were given on the day he or she was truant.
+When a student is truant, he or she receives a 0 for class participation that day and the student will not be allowed to make up any tests or quizzes which were given on the day he or she was truant.
 Please refer to the Student Attendance Improvement Plan for more information.